RedPRL/cooltt/doc/ic-design.md

-_this list isn't exhaustive nor are the answers conclusive! this section won't even exist in the final version, it's more of a todo list to make sure i don't forget to address things that have been brought up; tentative answers below each
+_this list isn't exhaustive nor are the answers conclusive! this section won't even exist in the final version, it's more of a todo list to make sure i don't forget to address things that have been brought up; tentative answers below each_

 1. what are the names of the imported identifiers?
 (Are they qualified?)
-   - i think they should be fully qualified all the time for now; i don't want to worry about "open" style directives right now because it's a whole other kettle of fish.
+   - i think they should be fully qualified all the time for now; i don't want to worry about "open" style directives right now because it's a whole other kettle of fish. if i get this worked out well that will feel like a tractable refinement.

 1. Do we need to keep track of whether an identifier comes from this file or an imported file?